-III.
-PROCEEDINGS BEFORE THE COURT OF ARBITRATION FOR SPORT
+PROCEEDINGS BEFORE THE COURT OF ARBITRATION FOR SPORT III.

-- 16. On 25 February 2015, Al Ittihad lodged with the Court of Arbitration for Sport (hereinafter: the "CAS") a Statement of Appeal against the Appealed Decision in accordance with Article R48 of the Code of Sports-related Arbitration (2013 edition) (hereinafter: the "CAS Code").
-In this submission, Al Ittihad nominated Mr Saleh Alobeidli, Attorney-at-Law in Dubai, United Arab Emirates, as arbitrator. - 17.
-The Statement of Appeal filed by Al Ittihad contained also an application for evidentiary measures, including a request for the production of documents by the Coach and Al Nassr. - 18.
-Also on 25 February 2015, the CAS Court Office received another appeal filed by Al Ittihad against a decision rendered by the Single Judge in a further case involving Mr Raúl Caneda, the former head coach of Al Ittihad, and Al Nassr.
-Such appeal proceedings were registered as CAS 2015/A/3950 Al Ittihad Club v.
-Raúl Caneda & Al-Nasr Riyadh. - 19.
-On 6, 8 and 10 March 2015 respectively, further to an inquiry from the CAS Court Office, Al Ittihad and Al Nassr objected to refer the cases referenced CAS 2015/A/3950 Al Ittihad Club v.
+- 15. On 25 February 2015, Al Ittihad lodged with the Court of Arbitration for Sport (hereinafter. the "CAS") a Statement of Appeal against the Appealed Decision in accordance with Article R48 of the Code of Sports-related Arbitration (2013 edition) (hereinafter: the "CAS Code").
+In this submission, Al Ittihad nominated Mr Marc Beaumont, MCIArb.
+Barrister of Windsor, United Kingdom, as arbitrator. - The Statement of Appeal filed by Al Ittihad contained also an application for evidentiary measures, including a request for the production of documents by the Coach and Al Nassr. - Also on 25 February 2015, the CAS Court Office received another appeal filed by Al Ittihad against a decision rendered by the Single Judge in a further case involving Mr Carlos Corberan, an assistant to the Coach, and Al Nassr.
+Such appeal proceedings were registered as CAS 2015/A/3951 Al Ittihad Club v.
+Carlos Corberan & Al-Nasr Riyadh. - On 6, 8 and 10 March 2015 respectively, further to an inquiry from the CAS Court Office, Al 18.
+Ittihad and Al Nassr objected to refer the cases referenced CAS 2015/A/3950 Al Ittihad Club v.
 Raúl Caneda & Al-Nasr Riyadh and CAS 2015/A/3951 Al Ittihad Club v.
 Carlos Corberan & Al-Nasr Riyadh to the same Panel.
-The Coach had no objection thereto. - 20.
-On 10 March 2015, the CAS Court Office informed the parties that the two above-mentioned cases would be submitted to different Panels. - 21.
-On 16 March 2015, Al Ittihad insisted in its request for the production of documents, and specifically sought a copy of the Settlement Agreement. - 22.
-On 16 March 2015, the Coach nominated Prof. Luigi Fumagalli, Professor and Attorney-at-Law in Milan, Italy, as arbitrator. - 23.
-On 17 March 2015, the CAS Court Office granted Al Nassr a deadline to advise the CAS Court Office whether it agreed with the nomination of Prof. Fumagalli and that, in the absence of any objection, it would be considered that it agreed thereto. - 24.
-Also on 17 March 2015, the Coach provided the CAS Court Office with a copy of the Settlement Agreement requested by Al Ittihad. - 25.
-On 20 March 2015, Al Ittihad filed its Appeal Brief in accordance with Article R51 of the CAS Code.
-This document contained a statement of the facts and legal arguments and included the following requests for relief: - "1.
-To accept this appeal against the decision rendered by the FIFA PSC dated the 26th of August, 2014. - 2.
-To adopt an award annulling the Decision stating that: - a.1.
-Therefore the Respondent respectfully requests that the claim of the First Respondent is to be declared as inadmissible as assistants and/or physical trainers are not entitled to seek redress before FIFA Judicial Bodies.
+The Coach had no objection thereto. - 19.
+On 10 March 2015, the CAS Court Office informed the parties that the two above-mentioned cases would be submitted to different Panels. - 20.
+On 16 March 2015, Al Ittihad insisted in its request for the production of documents, and specifically sought a copy of the Settlement Agreement. - On 16 March 2015, the Coach nominated Prof. Luigi Fumagalli, Professor and Attorney-at-21.
+Law in Milan, Italy, as arbitrator. - 22.
+On 17 March 2015, the CAS Court Office granted Al Nassr a deadline to advise the CAS Court Office whether it agreed with the nomination of Prof. Fumagalli and that, in the absence of any objection, it would be considered that it agreed thereto. - Also on 17 March 2015, the Coach provided the CAS Court Office with a copy of the 23.
+Settlement Agreement requested by Al Ittihad. - On 20 March 2015, Al Ittihad filed its Appeal Brief in accordance with Article R51 of the CAS Code.
+This document contained a statement of the facts and legal arguments and included the following requests for relief: